 Minute Taker

 The minute taker role may be assigned by management or rotated amongst individuals in the work area who are outside of the JHSC or, where unavailable, the role will be rotated amongst members of the JHSC.
 The minute taker records important discussion points, information, decisions, action items and circulate to the committee prior to the meeting.

 Health, Safety and Employee Well-Being Personnel

-While not a JHSC member, the Health and Safety Personnel (e.g., HSEWB HS Advisor) will act in a consultative role as a resource to the JHSC, including, attendance at meetings, review of TOR, and onboarding new JHSC members, participating in discussions, and providing advice, guidance and education on JHSC related matters.
+While note a JHSC member, the Health and Safety Personnel (e.g., HSEWB HS Advisor) will act in a consultative role as a resource to the JHSC, including, attendance at meetings, review of TOR, and onboarding new JHSC members, participating in discussions, and providing advice, guidance and education on JHSC related matters.
 They also support the co-chairs in ensuring that all necessary minutes, reports and forms are prepared and distributed as required.

 HSEWB personnel do not have voting rights and are not counted with respect to quorum.